GCJMackenzie/Varia/README.md

 ### Git-hub installation
-To install Varia, and download the current version:
+To install Varia on a Linux system, download the current version:

 First, please install all the dependencies.
 Especially is the legacy version of blast is not installed, the installation will fail.